Sketch/mushcode/README.md

 Myrddins\_BBoard: Performance and cosmetic improvements to Myrddin's BBoard System.

+playstatus: Allow players to set their playstatus (IC/OOC/AFK) with the +ps command and shortcuts.
+New statuses are easy to build and restrict, and can have side-effects (like a Wizard being set off-duty when IC).

 where: A simple +where that sorts by unique location.
 The appearance is easily altered.